11 User-Friendly Excel Alternatives

 Get LibreOffice here.

-Bime Analytics is a new way of expressing and analyzing data in a more presentable display.
-It’s not quite the formal Excel functionality you find in Bime but when you need to create beautiful data visualizations to share with your organization or partners, this is an excellent tool to use.
+It’s not quite the formal Excel functionality but when you need to create beautiful data visualisations to share with your organisation or partners, this is an excellent tool to use.

-Bime is an innovative data analytics tool that allows you to integrations with third party applications and software enabling data to be imported to one place.
-If you’re looking for a new way of understanding your data, you should consider Bime.
-Still, it’s not the leading alternative for analyzing extensive amounts of data; compared to Excel it’s great at delivering beautiful visualizations but not for conducting a comprehensive financial analysis.
+Scoro is an innovative data analytics tool that allows you to integrations with third party applications and software enabling data to be imported to one place.
+If you’re looking for a new way of understanding your data, you should consider Scoro.
+Still, it’s not the leading alternative for analysing extensive amounts of data; compared to Excel it’s great at delivering beautiful visualisations but not for conducting a comprehensive financial analysis.

 This free Excel alternative is quite similar to Google Drive Apps and lets you create several different types of online documents.
 It’s three main features are Write, Calc and Show are compatible with other office programs.
 ThinkFree enables you to write documents, create spreadsheets and presentations.
 It also enables online collaboration provides you with 1 GB free online storage (although compared to Google Drive’s 15 GB, it fails to compete).